MegaManSec/JoshuaHu/_posts/2024-08-21-brcmfmac-bcm43602-suspension-shutdown-hanging-freeze-linux-freebsd-wifi-bug-pci-passthru.md

 6. `devctl enable pcib4`
 7. `service wifibox onestart`

 The output of running this can be seen below.
-Note that I have added some debugging messages into FreeBSD's pci kernel module.
+Note that I have added some debugging messages into FreeBSD's pci kernel module:

 ```
 $ service wifibox onestop
 Stopping wifibox....pcib4: Josh: pcib_release_resource